 If you have employer-sponsored insurance and you’re leaving your job to become self-employed, the loss of your employer-sponsored coverage counts as a qualifying event, even if you have the option to continue your coverage with COBRA (ie, you can go with COBRA, or you can pick a plan in the individual market, on or off-exchange).

-My ESI covered my pre-existing condition.
+Q: My Employer-sponsored insurance covered my pre-existing condition.
 Can I still get coverage for it if I become self-employed?

-Yes.
+A: Yes.
 Regardless of whether you continue your coverage with COBRA/state continuation or switch to an individual market plan, you’ll continue to have coverage for pre-existing conditions.
-Medical underwriting no longer applies in the individual market, so the application won’t even ask about your medical history.
+Medical underwriting no longer applies in the individual market — thanks to the ACA — so the application won’t even ask about your medical history.

 It’s important, however, to pay close attention to the details of whatever policy you’re considering.
 Be aware that drug formularies (covered drug lists) vary from one carrier to another, so the fact that a new plan covers your pre-existing condition won’t necessarily mean that they’ll cover the medication you take to treat it.
 (You may find that another carrier does cover it, or you may need to work with your doctor to switch prescriptions; if your doctor doesn’t feel that’s appropriate for your situation, there’s an appeals process that you and your doctor can use to request coverage for your medication.)

 Provider networks also vary from one plan to another.
 Although you might have coverage from your employer under ABC Insurance Company, don’t assume that the provider network will be the same if you switch to one of ABC Insurance Company’s individual-market plans.

 In short, your pre-existing condition will be covered under an individual market plan, and your rates won’t depend on your medical history.
 But the details of the coverage itself will vary from plan to plan, so it’s wise to seek out assistance from a licensed broker if you aren’t sure which plan will be best for your situation.